 Step 1: Prepare the knife sharpener.

 You need to prepare 1 grindstone (2 sides: 1 rough and 1 smooth side) + 1 grind stick.
-Both of these tools can be purchased anywhere in shops, markets, supermarkets, etc.
+Both of these tools can be purchased anywhere in shops, markets, supermarkets, etc. Check some ideas for the best knife sharpener in this post.

 Step 2: Soak the whetstone in water.